 - Add the tapioca starch, spices, and salt.
 Mix on medium speed until smooth.

-- Bake at 400 degrees for 15 minutes, then reduce the heat to 350 degrees, and bake for 55-60 minutes.
+- Bake at 400 degrees F for 15 minutes, then reduce the heat to 350 degrees F, and bake for 55-60 minutes.
 The top of the pie will darken slightly, and it will look firm.
-If the crust is getting too brown, you can place foil on the edge of the pan to cover the crust.
+If the crust is getting too brown, you can place foil all around the edge of the pan to cover the crust.

 - Allow the pie to cool completely on a wire rack at room temperature.
 Do not place a hot or warm pie in the refrigerator, it will ruin the texture.
 Once the pie is completely cooled, you can store it in the refrigerator.